Mathematics BS Degree

 A Math Degree is Your Gateway to Multiple Career Paths

-Completing your bachelor’s degree in mathematics at The University of Texas at Tyler can give you an exceptional career advantage in a wide range of fields including management consulting, information technology (IT), engineering, biotech, cryptography, actuarial science, statistics, finance and education.
+Completing your bachelor’s degree in mathematics at The University of Texas at Tyler can give you an exceptional career advantage in a wide range of fields including management consulting, information technology (IT), engineering, biotechnology, cryptography, actuarial science, statistics, finance and education.
 College graduates with math competency are highly sought after by employers nationwide.

 - Study mathematics in a well-rounded degree program that encompasses algebra, real analysis, applied math, and probability and statistics.

 - Earn your math degree and find immediate employment or go on to graduate studies in mathematics right after graduation.

 Graduates of the mathematics bachelor’s program have found employment in such organizations and businesses as Fairfield-Nobel, NASA and Whitehouse Independent School District.
-Others have entered PhD programs at University of Nebraska, University of Utah, University of Texas at Arlington.
+Others have entered PhD programs at University of Nebraska, University of Utah and University of Texas at Arlington.

 Learn more from the Department of Mathematics.

 Bachelor’s in Mathematics: Well-Rounded.
 Rigorous.

 - Study in the math department’s modern facilities, featuring computer labs, tutoring areas and computerized classrooms.
 Access Mathematica, the world’s most powerful global computing environment that makes possible a new level of automation in algorithmic computation, interactive manipulation and dynamic presentation.

 - Pursue certification to be able to teach mathematics (grades 8-12) in Texas public schools.